PaulVincent707/Recursion-TOH/README.md

 import javax.swing.JOptionPane;
 import javax.swing.JPanel;
 ~~~~
-Next lets create the class header.
+Next let's create the class header.
 Notice that we will be extending the JPanel Java class

 Add the following code to your class file
 ~~~~